 JK: Absolutely.
 It’s still a blockchain.
 This self organization is dynamic and always on, and runs without human intervention.
 There’s still no single person or entity running the show.
 The self-organizing and self-repairing aspects are built into the code.

 INN: What would you say to someone who is concerned about the long-term impact of scalability with blockchain?

 Over the next five years, we’ll see breakthroughs we can’t even imagine right now.
-We will solve the energy issues, the performance issues, and the inclusiveness issues.
-Like the evolution of the Internet from the 90s to now, blockchain will become the backone of our technology, and we’ll be better for it.
+We will solve the energy issues, the performance issues and the inclusiveness issues.
+Like the evolution of the internet from the 90s to now, blockchain will become the backbone of our technology, and we’ll be better for it.